Britain during the time of the

 allies, constantly demanding more land, proved to be worse neighbors

-were helping defend against.
+than those they were helping defend against.
 The Romano-British, after

-some initial

-holding back the Germanic interlopers, were pushed westward into
+some initial success at holding back the Germanic interlopers, were

-his “De Excidio Britanniae” (Concerning the Ruin of
+is Gildas in his “De Excidio Britanniae” (Concerning the Ruin of

 Britain) who spoke of a military leader of Romano-British descent named

 Ambrosius Aurelianus as the leader of British resistance (his dominance

 occurring only a few years after Vortigern).
 Some medieval historians

-(Nennius, a

-century Welsh monk, in his “Historia Brittonum” [History of the
+(Nennius, a ninth century Welsh monk, in his “Historia Brittonum”

-surrounding King Arthur is derived from not just one
+the legend surrounding King Arthur is derived from not just one

 source but from many each with slight variations on a common theme.

-Other connected persons, places and objects are likewise embellishment or
+Other connected persons, places and objects are likewise embellishment

 sword Excalibur is a case in point.
 In one version, taken from